Kris0263/onboarding-windows-app/clean_code.md

 ## Code Dupliucation
 "Duplication is evil" or "Don't repeat yourself" (DRY) is a software development principle that aims to reduce the repetition of information that is likely to change, replace it with abstractions that are less likely to change, or use data normalization to steer clear of redundancy altogether.

+# Reflection: Refactoring Code for Simplicity
+The original `complex_sum()` function used a `while` loop to iterate through a list and manually add each element to a running total.
+While functional, this approach was unnecessarily verbose, made the logic harder to follow, and introduced opportunities for off-by-one errors or index bugs.
+Refactoring the code to use Python's built-in `sum()` function greatly simplified it.
+The new `simple_sum()` function is cleaner, more readable, and reduces the cognitive load for anyone reviewing or maintaining the code.
+This approach also makes the code more "Pythonic" by leveraging built-in tools designed for common tasks.